Skip to main content

 Note: If there is a long list of fields, you can type in the initial characters to find the required field name easily.

-Alternately, you can use the 'Advanced Query' option by clicking on 'Edit' link showing at top right and enter your query directly as shown below:
+Alternatively, you can use the 'Advanced Query' option by clicking the 'Edit' link at the top right and entering your query directly as shown below:

 sum({Tax_Amount})

-Below is an understanding of the query in parts - to help you get an idea on how such a query can be edited if required:
+Below is an understanding of the query in parts - to help you get an idea of how such a query can be edited if required:

 {Tax_Amount} | A variable value of the user input for field name 'Tax_Amount'